top of page

 "To Love at all is to be Vulnerable."

-Beauty is a force that works on us, stirring courage, forging connections, and reminding us we’re part of something bigger.
-We’re feeding our souls with the kind of nourishment that helps us face life’s trials and find our place in a greater, more meaningful universe.
-One of my greatest art mentors, Gerald Griffin, often compared content that offered substandard beauty or meaning to a diet of "corndogs and donut holes."
-You cannot expect someone who subsists only upon these to lead a healthy life.
-Beauty is about inspiring, healing, and inviting unity with divine purpose.
+Beauty is a force that works within us: stirring courage and reminding us we’re part of something greater.
+One of my greatest art mentors, Gerald Griffin, once compared content lacking true beauty or meaning to a diet of “corndogs and donut holes.”
+You can’t expect someone who lives on that alone to stay healthy.

 Cropp5.png